 It’s the best book I have read in the longest time on why, in business, you need to questions everything!

-Look out for it on shelves, towards the end of November – this is one book you NEED to read.
+Look out for it on shelves, towards the beginning of February 2017 – this is one book you NEED to read.

 And now, for something a little different – a crowdfunding campaign to see Tracy Todd’s memoir, Brave Lotus Flower Rides the Dragon, published.